 I, meanwhile, dug into the bags of groceries I had brought along, wondering what to cook for dinner in the tiny kitchen.
 One of the greatest challenges on vacations like these is planning the meals.
 You’re on holiday, so you want to eat well, you have a kitchen and time to cook, but how on earth do you remember to bring everything you need to make everything you want to?
 And you do have to remember, because the nearest grocery store is miles and miles away.

 That might be an easier question for a more organized person to answer, but when you’re a fly-by-the-seat-of-your-pants planner, the way I am, you always forget to bring something or the other.
 So over the years I’ve learned to stick with simple, easy dishes I can prepare with few ingredients, and fast, so I have time to do more of something else I love, like take a hike or bury myself in a book or a magazine.
 Something like this 15-minute Vegetable Fried Rice, Indian style.

-This is truly a 15-minute dish, and you make it from scratch, including cooking the rice (although leftover rice is wonderful for this).
+This is not to be confused with the Indo-Chinese Veg Fried Rice, which is an amazing dish by itself.
+This one has more of a traditional Indian flair.
+It is truly a 15-minute dish, and you make it from scratch, including cooking the rice (although leftover rice is wonderful for this).
 You do need a microwave or a pressure cooker to get the rice done, and you can get your veggies prepped and sauteed while the rice cooks.
 Then all you need to do is put it all together.